masabai/etl-pipeline-validation-cicd/README.md

 - **Great Expectations** validates row counts and expected columns.
 - dbt tests check for duplicates, nulls, and accepted values.
 - Example: `clean_fda_demo` flagged 131 duplicate `primaryid + caseversion` combinations out of 11.5M rows.
-- Unit tests implemented with **pytest**.
+- Unit tests implemented with **pytest** to cover Extract, Transform, and Load stages.
-- CI/CD ensures all tests run automatically on commit.
+- CI/CD via GitHub Actions to automate the full pipeline on every commit

 > Note: For demonstration, nulls in staging tables are preserved.
 In production, these would be handled according to business rules.